CodyWallbridge/ProjectManagement/software-requirement-specification.md

 #### 2.1.1 Phase 1

-Since this project is going to be beta tested on companies these are going to be the main users
+The initial release of this project will be for companies and their employees are going to be the main users:

 - Company Employees: The main users of U↑, we can assume they know how to use the internet.
 The developers will make the UI easy to use but after a couple uses they should know how to intuitively use U↑.
 - Administrators: They will manage the maximum number of callers allowed in the system.
 They will be very knowledgeable of the system.

 #### 2.1.2 Phase 2

-After the beta testing is completed the project wil be released to the public and anyone can use our internet phone call
+After U↑ is successfully launched the project could be released to the public and anyone can use our system.
+The details regarding the necessary user profiles will be determined in a future version so as to minimize scope creep.

 ### 2.2 Assumptions

-- All calls will be made on stable internet
 - There is going to be some training and resources will be given to the company.
-- We assume to give support to the companies for the first month
+- A member of the development team will provide support to the client company for the first month after release.
+- An administrator could be a member of our company, the client company or a third-party company.

 ### 2.3 Dependencies

-- The OS of the system that the user is going to use to make the calls
+- The OS of the system that the user is going to use to make the calls.
-- When we make a change that deprecates the old version, the users need to update the software as soon as possible.
-- If the network is not stable the quality of the call might be affected, or the messages wont be delivered on time
+- The client having access to a network infrastructure.
+- The client having 300 Kbps of bandwidth.
+- The client having a microphone.

 ## 3. Specific Requirements